Yes You Can Bring Your Crochet Hooks & Scissors on the Plane

 Knitting Needle Case

 *Source gathered from TSA website.
-Read more about TSA Guidelines here
+Read more about what you can and cannot bring in the TSA Guidelines here

 What some Travelers are saying: